beyarkay/masters-thesis/src/03_lit_review.md

 approach has recently fallen out of favour, with many recent papers using a variety of deep learning based methods to learn the features implicitly.

-Hidden Markov Models (HMMs) have often been favoured due to their explicit encoding of time-dependant data.
-Support Vector Machines (SVMs), Dynamic Time Warping (DTW), and k-Nearest Neighbours (kNN) have all also been frequently used.
+Hidden Markov Models (HMMs) have often been favoured due to their explicit encoding of time-dependant data, and have been used by many papers for glove-based gesture recognition [@ammaAirwritingWearableHandwriting2014;
+@bevilacquaContinuousRealtimeGesture2010;
+@chunliwangRealTimeLargeVocabulary2001; @fatmiComparingANNSVM2019;
+@galkaInertialMotionSensing2016; @hamdyaliComparativeStudyUser2014;
+@hofmannVelocityProfileBased1998; @jong-sungkimDynamicGestureRecognition1996;
+@kadousGRASPRecognitionAustralian1995;
+@klingmannAccelerometerBasedGestureRecognition2009;
+@kongGestureRecognitionModel2009; @kratzWiizards3DGesture2007;
+@liangSignLanguageRecognition1996; @mantyjarviEnablingFastEffortless2004;
+@mantyjarviGestureInteractionSmall2005;
+@marasovicMotionBasedGestureRecognition2015;
+@prekopcsakAccelerometerBasedRealTime2008;
+@pylvanainenAccelerometerBasedGesture2005;
+@rung-hueiliangRealtimeContinuousGesture1998;
+@schlomerGestureRecognitionWii2008; @wangchunliRealTimeLargeVocabulary2002;
+@wengaoChineseSignLanguage2004; @whiteheadGestureRecognitionAccelerometers2014;
+@wuGestureRecognition3D2009; @xuzhangFrameworkHandGesture2011;
+@zhangHandGestureRecognition2009].
+Support Vector Machines (SVMs) [@ammaAirwritingWearableHandwriting2014;
+@collialfaroUserIndependentHandGesture2022; @fatmiComparingANNSVM2019;
+@hamdyaliComparativeStudyUser2014; @kimBichannelSensorFusion2008;
+@kunduHandGestureRecognition2018; @leeSmartWearableHand2018;
+@mohandesAutomationArabicSign2004; @mohandesRecognitionTwoHandedArabic2013;
+@mummadiRealTimeEmbeddedDetection2018;
+@prekopcsakAccelerometerBasedRealTime2008;
+@wongMultiFeaturesCapacitiveHand2021; @wuGestureRecognition3D2009;
+@wuWearableSystemRecognizing2016; @xieAccelerometerGestureRecognition2014],
+Dynamic Time Warping (DTW) [@aklNovelAccelerometerBasedGesture2011;
+@hamdyaliComparativeStudyUser2014; @liHandGestureRecognition2018;
+@marasovicMotionBasedGestureRecognition2015;
+@patilHandwritingRecognitionFree2016; @sethujanakiRealTimeRecognition2013;
+@wangUserindependentAccelerometerbasedGesture2013;
+@wuGestureRecognition3D2009], and k-Nearest Neighbours (kNN) [@alzubaidiNovelAssistiveGlove2023; @hamdyaliComparativeStudyUser2014;
+@kimBichannelSensorFusion2008; @liHandGestureRecognition2018;
+@sethujanakiRealTimeRecognition2013; @wongMultiFeaturesCapacitiveHand2021;
+@wuWearableSystemRecognizing2016] have all also been frequently used.

 Neural Network based approaches first appeared with
 @murakamiGestureRecognitionUsing1991 using a recurrent neural network to classify a dataset of 42 classes.
+The recent increase in computational power has allowed neural networks and their variants to be fully utilised for glove-based gesture recognition: Feed-Forward Neural Networks [@damasioAnimatingVirtualHumans2002; @fatmiComparingANNSVM2019;
+@felsGloveTalkIIaNeuralnetworkInterface1998; @hamdyaliComparativeStudyUser2014;
+@jong-sungkimDynamicGestureRecognition1996; @mehdiSignLanguageRecognition2002;
+@netoHighLevelProgramming2010; @vasconezHandGestureRecognition2022;
+@zhangRealTimeSurfaceEMG2019], Recurrent Neural Networks [@kochRecurrentNeuralNetwork2019; @makaussovLowCostIMUBasedRealTime2020;
+@murakamiGestureRecognitionUsing1991; @riveraRecognitionHumanHand2017;
+@wengaoChineseSignLanguage2004;@yuanHandGestureRecognition2020;
+@zhangStackedLSTMBasedDynamic2021] Self-Organising Feature Maps [@wengaoChineseSignLanguage2004], and Convolutional Neural Networks [@maHandGestureRecognition2017; @wenMachineLearningGlove2020;
+@yuanHandGestureRecognition2020].

 Papers which attack implicit segmentation (where not every observation necessarily contains a gesture, often resulting in a highly imbalanced